When it comes to pet grooming, achieving a polished and professional look is important, and

 shears without proper training or equipment can lead to irreversible damage.
 Regular sharpening

-ensures the shears maintain their precision, allowing for clean and effortless cuts.
+ensures the shears maintain their precision.

 Appropriate storage of grooming scissors is equally important to avert damage and sustain their